martina-garavaglia-sdg/uber_parametric_machines.jl/README.md

 - Model initialization: convolutional machine is initialize within their parameters.
 The optimizers are choosen (Adam and LBFGS) as well as the loss functions (mse and mae).
 - Training
 - Results visualization

+NB: a more in depth explanation can be found in this [repository](https://github.com/martina-garavaglia-sdg/master_thesis).